threesquared/homelab/README.md

 ## Cult

-This contains Ansible and Kubernetes configs for the main ODROID C2 kubernetes cluster.
+This contains Ansible and configs for the main ODROID C2 Docker Swarm cluster.

 [Link](./cult)